|

 This minestrone is comforting and delicious, full of vegetables and legumes.
-Sardinia (where I came from) is one of the rare Blue Zones in the world, which means people are more likely to live to 100 years old.
+Sardinia (where I come from) is one of the rare Blue Zones in the world, which means people are more likely to live to 100 years old.
 This, of course, is because of many factors, but one in particular is the diet.
 Sardinian diet is full of seasonal vegetables and legumes, and this minestrone is something that you will find very often.
 Sometimes, to add as well some carbs, we also add fregula, a type of pasta similar to giant cous cous.

 You can use either dry chickpeas and beans for this and soak/cook them in advance, or you can use them straight from the tin!